-Materiality to the The ESG Reporting Guide Material ESG aspects of the Group Group A. Environment A1.
+The ESG Reporting Guide Material ESG aspects of the Group Materiality to the Group mo zou noporung duido material 200 deposits of the droup 10 1110 41.04 A. Environment A1.
 Emissions Air Emissions and Greenhouse Gas Emissions Low Wastes Management Low A2.
 Use of Resources Energy Consumption Medium Water Consumption Low Paper Consumption Medium A3.
-The Environment and Environmental Impact Management Low Natural Resources A4.
-Climate Change Climate Change Low B. Society B1.
+The Environment and Natural Resources Environmental Impact Management Low A4.
+Climate Change Climate Change Low

+The ESG Reporting Guide Material ESG aspects of the Group Materiality to the Group Occion В. Society B1.
 Employment Employee Benefits and Career Development High B2.
-Health and Safety Employees' Health and Workplace Safety Medium B3.
-Development and Training g Employee Development and Training High B4 Labor Standards Prevention of Child Labor or Forced Labor Medium B5.
-Supply Chain Managemer nt Supplier Practices High B6.
-Service Responsibility Services Quality and Satisfaction Protection of Privacy High B7.
-Anti-Corruption Anti-corruption High B8.
+Health and Safety Employees' Health and Workplace Safety Medium В3.
+Development and Training Employee Development and Training High В4 Labour Standards Prevention of Child Labour or Forced Labour Medium B5.
+Supply Chain Management Supplier Practices High В6.
+Service Responsibility Services Quality and Satisfaction High Protection of Privacy В7.
+Anti-Corruption Anti-corruption High В8.
 Community Involvement Contributions to Society Medium

-Based on the material ESG issues, the Group shall strategise and plan resources accordingly to promote environmental and social issues, and address related concerns.
+Based on the material ESG issues, the Group shall strategize and plan resources accordingly to promote environmental and social issues, and address related concerns.
 Additionally, the Group continues to look for ways to engage in different stakeholders such as investors, customers or local communities, so as to gain a wider understanding of ESG material issues.